 Hi!
-This guest post by Sha-Myra is a fantastic treatise on how the movie Edward Scissorhands starring Johnny Depp showed how able-bodied people were perceived to have treated the disabled.
+This guest post by Sha-Myra is a fantastic treatise on how the film Edward Scissorhands starring Johnny Depp showed how able-bodied people were perceived to have treated the disabled.

 Edward Scissorhands is a classic film.